quidphp/project/README.md

 [![Code Size](https://img.shields.io/github/languages/code-size/quidphp/project)](https://github.com/quidphp/project)

 ## About
 **QuidPHP/Project** repository contains a sample application project built on top of the QuidPHP frameword.
 This application is using LemurCms for content management.
-It also offers a way to run the full QuidPHP test suite.

 ## License
 **QuidPHP/Project** is available as an open-source software under the [MIT license](LICENSE).